 A cherimoya is ripe when it is browning on the outside and is soft to the touch.
 Browning will happen naturally as the fruit ripens.
 Pleas...

 Dragon Fruit: Are they ripe?

-To tell if your dragon fruit is ripe, it will have a smooth, bright pinkish-red peel with green spikes and few to no blemishes.
-The ripe fruit will feel heavy for its size in your hand, and yield slightly when you give it a gentle squeeze.
+Ripe dragon fruit will have a smooth, pinkish-red peel with green spikes and few to no blemishes.
+The ripe fruit will feel heavy for its size in your hand, and yield slightly when you apply gentle pressure with your thumb.